-Most Investors PLAN TO BOOST ‘ESG’ Investments over the Next One to Two Years.
+Most Investors Plan ‘ESG’ Investments over the Next One to Two Years.

 ESG investing, defined in the survey as “considering a company’s record on environmental practices, social issues and governance policies before investing,” resonates most with younger investors: 91% of Millennial investors say they are likely to add these investments to their portfolios soon, compared with 80% of Gen X investors and 68% of Baby Boom investors.
 ESG investing is also sometimes referred to as sustainable, impact, values, or socially responsible investing.

 Overall, more than 70% of respondents say a company’s environmental practices, social issues management and governance policies are very or somewhat important to them when choosing investments.
 And 41% say they have already invested in stocks or bonds to try to address these issues.
 Kiplinger and Domini surveyed 1,029 investors ages 25 and up to learn about their views on ESG, what issues they care most about, and how they prefer to invest.

 “Investors increasingly want to make a difference,” said Mark Solheim, editor of Kiplinger Personal Finance , “by choosing to invest in companies that can not only grow their profits, but also have a positive impact on their employees, shareholders, community and especially the planet.”

 A majority of respondents overall believe ESG investing can make a difference in the way companies manage their businesses: But 75% of Millennial investors believe this to be the case, followed by 58% of Gen X investors and almost half (47%) of Baby Boom investors.
 And when asked to pick an ESG investing goal they care most about, more cited the environment than other options:

 - 35% want to make a positive impact on the environment

 - 24% want to build a better future for all

 - 15% want to invest in their local community